aleivaar94/Airbnb_Price_Optimization/README.md

 # Prompt: Creating Streamlit Dashboard with Competitor Matching and Price Optimization Strategy (Took Screenshot)

+You are a data scientist and data visualization expert.
+First analyse and understand the modelled relational database structure, etl script that calcutes the top 25 competitors and optimal pricing.

+Propose two streamlit dashboard designs for a non-technical audience that clearly communicate or display the top 25 competitors and optimal pricing for a particular listing.

+The dasboard must contain:
+Three filters to be able to select the listing based on the url, property_id, listing_title, name (not listing_name) display table with top 25 competitors
+Visualization 1: Competitor Price Distribution from the notebook competitor_analysis_query Visualization 2: Only the Similarity Components (Average across Top 25) from the notebook competitor_nalaysis_query

+Suggest other data visualizations that help answer the question, how does my listing compare competitevily to my competitors?
+Follow best data visualization practices.

+Include the competitive analysis report by displaying the various findings using various streamlit components.

+think step by step.

+#sequentialthinking
+#context7

+Start implementation of dashboard 1 include competitive positioning radar chart competitivenes score gauge price vs rating scatter plott competitor feature heatmap geographic competitor map

+Use plotly for the visualizations

 # Notes

 ## Understanding "Reduce Redundancy"